lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 The API that you defined earlier is active and will work, however you don't have a key yet, you could manually create one in the "Keys" section, but it's bettter to use the portal flow to get your API key as a new developer.

-An API catalogue entry combines a descrioption of your underlying service(s) with a policy that a developer can subscribe to.
+An API catalogue entry combines a description of your underlying service(s) with a policy that a developer can subscribe to.
 Since a policy can give access to multiple services this enables you to have a flexible way to create API "Plans" that grant different levels of access to your services.

-Not all APIs are visible to the portal, only the ones you tell it about, so under the "Catalogue" section, select "Add API", on the screen that apears, then:
+Not all APIs are visible to the portal, only the ones you tell it about.
+So under the "Catalogue" section, select "Add API" then:

 1. Select your "Default" policy
 2. Fill in the description fields